 Sedins eager to get to work with Canucks rookie head coach Travis Green

-The Vancouver Canucks' Henrik Sedin, right, celebrates with his twin brother Daniel following Daniel's goal against the New York Rangers during third period NHL hockey action in Vancouver on Dec.
-9, 2015.
 When the Vancouver Canucks hired Travis Green as their new head coach this spring, a video of his fight with Dan Cloutier from their playing days was widely circulating online.
+Henrik Sedin took part in that 2003 game against the Boston Bruins, but also needed a refresher of the altercation sparked by former Canucks winger Todd Bertuzzi cross-checking Green into Cloutier, then Vancouver's netminder, to set off a melee in the crease.

 Add your comments below